 Enraged Japanese military leaders took out their wrath for the raid on the people of East China.
-More than six hundred air raids on towns and villages signaled the start of the retribution.
+More than 600 air raids on towns and villages signaled the start of the retribution.

 The epilogue to the Tokyo Raid was bitter.
 The Japanese held Barr, DeShazer, Farrow, Hallmark, Hite, Meder, Nielsen, and Spatz.
 They would make them pay, man by man.

 The captors moved the survivors of The Green Hornet and Bat Out of Hell to Tokyo.
 There, handcuffed and leg-cuffed, the fliers were placed in the hands of Kempei Tai, the Japanese army’s military police, who knew how to make a man wonder whether life was worth living.